Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 ⚡ Key takeaways

-The concept of politically exposed persons (PEPs) is often mentioned in the Know Your Customer/identity verification (KYC/IDV) space.
-But what exactly is a PEP, and how can you protect your business while working with them?
-Keep reading to find out.
+The concept of politically exposed persons (PEPs) is often mentioned in the context of Know Your Customer (KYC) and identity verification (IDV) processes.
+But what exactly is a PEP and how can you protect your business while working with them?

 What is a politically exposed person?

-Basically, a PEP is someone in a public, high-ranking position of power and influence.
-This status puts them at a higher risk of being involved in or linked to financial crimes like corruption, bribery, or money laundering.
+A politically exposed person (PEP) is someone in a public, high-ranking position of power and influence, which may put them at a higher risk of being involved in or linked to financial crimes like corruption, bribery, or money laundering

 Types of PEPs